K-RED90/Cropify-AI/readme.md

 ## 🚀 Getting Started

 ### Running on Vercel
-Cropify AI is deployed on Vercel, and you can access the live application [here](https://cropy-competition.vercel.app/).
+Cropify AI is deployed on Vercel.
+You can access the live application [here](https://cropy-competition.vercel.app).

-### Running on Local Machine
+### Run Locally
 To get a local copy up and running follow these simple steps.
 1. Clone the repo
    ```sh